Nol Card: Special Design

-The RTA has issued personalized Blue Nol cards featuring designs of Dubai landmarks including Burj Al Arab, Burj Khalifa, and other notable sites in a bid to familiarize visitors, as well as residents, with iconic landmarks of the Emirate.
+The Roads & Transport Authority (RTA) has made a new edition of the Personalized Blue Nol cards featuring special designs of Dubai landmarks such as Burj Al Arab, Burj Khalifa, Bastakiya, Clock Roundabout, and the Trade Center in a bid to familiarize visitors, as well as residents, with iconic landmarks of the Emirate.

 Limited Edition Cards

-The RTA has released limited edition Nol cards to commemorate events such as the UAE National Day and Expo 2020.
+The Roads & Transport Authority (RTA) launches limited editions cards to mark various occasions and events such as the National Day.
+One recent limited edition card was themed after Expo 2020.

 Smart Nol

-On 26 November 2013, the RTA announced the launch of 'Smart Nol,' a contactless payment service in partnership with telecom providers Etisalat and du, allowing users to pay fares via NFC-enabled smartphones.
+Announced on 26 November 2013, The Roads and Transport Authority (RTA) announced its partnership with Etisalat & du to launch its first ‘Smart Nol’ Service.
+Smart Nol is similar to Apple Pay and Google Wallet tap and pay, Smart Nol uses NFC enabled smart phones to check-in and check-out of the metro, bus, water bus and metro parking.

 Requirements

 Smart Nol requires NFC SIM from Etisalat or du and a compatible handset.

 Nol Plus

 Nol Plus is a rewards program that was initiated by Roads and Transport Authority (Dubai) in 2019.
 Nol Plus utilises a points system where the user can earn points by using their Nol Card to pay for public transport, taxi fares, and parking.
 1 AED is equivalent to 1 point and the user can also redeem points on the official website where 10 AED is equivalent to 1000 points.